EDUCBA Logo

 Explanation of FLOOR Function in Excel:

-• Number: It is a number you want to round or a number that we want to round.
+• Number: It is a number you want to, or we want to round.

 • Significance: It is multiple to which you wish to round the number.